-You may also need to update your intended study location throughout your time studying, for which there are several ways to do so depending on your situation:
+You may also need to update your intended study location throughout your time studying, which can be done via a form in the following situation:

-- If you are a Home Student who is either going to study wholly remotely (off campus) or are returning from a period of remote studying and will be studying on campus again, you will need to complete the Home Student Intended Study Location Form online.
+- If you are a Home Student or International Student studying under the student route who is going to study wholly remotely (off campus) for a period of fifteen (15) days or more, you will need to complete the Intended Study Location Form online.

 If you encounter any problems with any of the forms linked to on this page or if you have any suggestions as to how we can improve their functionality and ease of use, please contact the CAL Student Attendance Team on firstname.lastname@example.org.